Support Page Content

 The Research and Proposal Development unit within the Offices of Research, Innovation, and Economic Development (ORIED) assists faculty and staff with the development of grant and contract proposals to external funding agencies and organizations.
 Services provided by ORIED include assistance with the conceptualization of project ideas, refinement of proposal narratives, and development of project budgets.
 Additionally, here you can find grant writing and other resources to aid in the development of developing competitive proposals for external funding.
 For a full list of services and the associated timelines, see the ORIED Proposal Services Matrix.

-Note: In accordance with ORIED's Proposal Submission Guidelines, all final proposal elements including a Proposal Approval Form (PAF) signed by your dean and chair and other campus officials must be received by ORIED no later than 2 full business days before the submission deadline to allow for final review and finalization.
+Note: In accordance with ORIED's Proposal Submission Guidelines, all final proposal elements including an approved Proposal Form (linked above) must be received by ORIED no later than 2 full business days before the submission deadline to allow for final review and finalization.

 Before You Begin to Write